 If the insurance underwriter is the gambler, then the agent or broker is the person who is selling the risks.
-The basic rules for coverage are usually outlined in an underwriting manual that's provided to agents.
+The basic rules for coverage are usually outlined in an underwriting manual that is provided to agents.
 The manual covers standard situations and rules.
-When a client meets these basic rules or criteria, the agent or broker can usually place the risk.
+When a client meets these basic rules or criteria, the agent or broker can usually take on the risk by issuing a policy.
 This is known as the agent or broker's binding authority.
-The risk is what you want to insure, such as your car, your home or your life.
-Placing the risk with an insurer means issuing you a policy.
+The "risk" is what you want to insure, such as your car, your home or your life.

 Insurance Agents vs. Insurance Underwriters: Who Represents You?

 An insurance agent or broker represents both you and the insurance company.

 - The insurance agent represents you by presenting your situation to the company and negotiating to get you insurance.
 He advocates on your behalf.
 When you have questions, he's responsible for answering them.

 - Agents also represent insurance companies by explaining coverages to you and by making sure the insurance company's rules are respected when they sell you a policy.